-On-site.
-On-site registration is provided for students who are unable to or choose not to register online.
-Refer to the appropriate "Registration Schedule" for information on locations and dates.
+On-site Registration.
+On-site registration is provided for new students and for those who are unable to or who choose not to register online.
 For registration purposes, students are grouped into the following three general categories:

 Currently enrolled students: Currently enrolled students are assigned registration times according to total credits earned.
-Registration usually begins during the eleventh week of each semester.
+Registration usually begins during the eleventh week of a prior regular semester.
 Registration for summer session should be completed during the previous spring at the same time as registration for fall semester.
-The advising period begins one week prior to registration.
-Copies of the "Registration Schedule" are available online and in the Office of Registration and Records a few days before advising week begins.
-Students must see their advisor before they register.
+The advising period, known as Advising Week, begins one week prior to registration.
+The most current listing of classes is available on Campus Connection.
+An electronic version of the schedule also is available online at www.ndsu.edu/registrar prior to advising week.
+Students should see their advisor before they register.
 Those who do not may have an advisor hold placed on their records thereby preventing registration.

-Returning students: Retuning students are assigned registration times according to total credits earned after the Reactivation Form is received and processed.
+Returning students: Returning students are those who have not been in attendance for at least one full regular semester.
+Returning students are assigned registration times according to total credits earned after the Reactivation Form, or Petition for Readmission is received and processed in 110 Ceres.

 New students: Detailed information regarding orientation and registration options is sent to new students from the Office of Orientation and Student Success.
+Transfer students may register early and will be assigned registration times according to the number of credits accepted in transfer to NDSU.